Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 However, like its caffeine-free counterpart, Pump Serum (which I also reviewed here), Wrecked might price itself out of budget for some pre-workout users as it comes at a premium cost.

-As a personal trainer, coach, and supplement reviewer, I pride myself in putting products thoroughly to the test to see if they live up to their label claims, and if they’re worth the cost.
+As a personal trainer, coach, and supplement reviewer, I pride myself on thoroughly testing products to see if they live up to their claims and if they’re worth the cost.

 - Wrecked costs $1.25 per serving.
 This makes it a great value and well below the market average of $1.61.
-However, in order to get clinical doses of key ingredients you have to take a 2 scoop serving, raising the cost to $2.50 per serving.
+However, to get clinical doses of key ingredients, you have to take a 2 scoop serving, raising the cost to $2.50 per serving.

 - Despite the higher cost, Wrecked is packed with high-quality ingredients and is one of the strongest pre-workouts I’ve tested.
-If you break down the cost per total number of ingredients, the cost is justified.
+The cost is justified if you break down the cost per total number of ingredients.

 - With a high volume of ingredients, especially stimulants, Wrecked pre-workout is more suitable for experienced pre-workout users with a generous supplement budget.